-The modern day Autism Queensland is Queensland's lead agency for the provision of targeted services to people with autism and is registered to provide supports to NDIS participants.
-We deliver services statewide from centres in Brisbane, Gladstone, Rockhampton, Mackay and Cairns.
-We also operate an accredited, ASD-specific school with two campuses in Brisbane.
-Autism Queensland is also involved in a variety of research programs in collaboration with universities and the Autism CRC to better understand ASD and develop improved interventions for people with ASD in the future.
+The modern-day Autism Queensland is the state's lead agency for the provision of targeted services to people with autism and is registered to provide supports to NDIS participants.
+We deliver services statewide from centres in Brisbane, Gladstone, Rockhampton, Mackay and Cairns and operate an accredited, independent school with three campuses, two in Brisbane and one in Cairns.

-We employ over 200 staff and our policies and services are overseen by a Board of Directors.
+We employ over 300 staff and our policies and services are overseen by a Board of Directors.

 Autism Queensland is a registered charity with the Australian Charities and Not-for-profits Commission.
 Learn more about the Register here.